University of North Texas Case Study

 Simplifying the Financial Aid Application Process for Undocumented Students

-The University of North Texas (UNT), located in the Dallas-Fort Worth metropolitan area, is home to more than 38,000 students and offers more than 220 degree programs.
-UNT is one of the nation’s largest public research universities, is one of the Top 5 Texas universities, and generates an economic impact of $1.65 billion annually.
+The University of North Texas (UNT), located in the Dallas-Fort Worth metropolitan area, is home to more than 38,000 students and offers 230 degree programs.
+UNT is one of the nation’s largest universities, one of the Top 5 Texas universities, and generates an economic impact of $1.65 billion annually.

 Serving Undocumented Students is a Top Priority

 One of President Smatresk’s four targeted action plans, outlined in the 2017 State of the University, is improving student access to education.
 This effort extends to undocumented students who struggle to overcome tremendous barriers attaining a higher education.

 These students aspire to a better life and are doing what our society asks of them — they work hard, study hard and play by the rules.
 We need to encourage them to stay focused, hopeful and invested in their education. - President Neal J. Smatresk

 UNT’s Financial Aid team identified access to financial aid as a major barrier to higher education for undocumented students and sought innovative ways to simplify the process.

 While US and eligible non-citizens in Texas can apply for state aid using the online Free Application for Federal Student Aid (FAFSA), undocumented students must download, print, complete, and submit the eight-page paper Texas Application for State Financial Aid (TASFA) to be considered for state awards.
 “Requiring undocumented students to print an application, fill it out, and submit it creates a barrier that isn’t acceptable.
 It also results in inefficient use of our staff and delivers a poor experience for student applicants,” explains Lacey Thompson, Director of Operations for Student Financial Aid and Scholarships at UNT.